Date of Degree

 The individuals in the sample were 1,914 first-year undergraduate students participating in the Wabash National Study on Liberal Arts Education at each of the 17 institutions in the study.
 This longitudinal study was designed to use three waves of data to control for student background characteristics, institutional types, overall exposure to organized instruction, and other college experiences.
 The current study employed ordinary least squares regressions with a weighting algorithm and also investigated whether the effects were general or conditional based on differences in race, gender, precollege total academic preparation, and precollege measure of need for cognition.

 Using longitudinal, pretest-posttest deign with statistical control, this study found that the higher-order learning subscale, the integrative learning subscale, and reflective learning subscale generated a significant positive effect on the development of inclination to inquire and lifelong learning over four years.
 Furthermore, the study demonstrated that the effect of deep approaches to learning appear to be general rather than conditional.
 In summary, the results confirm that the growth of inclination to inquire and lifelong learning can be fostered through deep approaches to learning.
 The findings suggest that higher education educators should create a developmentally-appropriate learning environment for students to organize their knowledge into cognitive structure, which fosters the capacity for lifelong learning.

 Cognitive development, Deep aproaches to learning, Higher Education, Inclination to inquire and lifelong learning, Need for cognition, Student learning stratgies

 Copyright 2013 Jui-Sheng Wang

 Wang, Jui-Sheng.
 "The Effects of Deep Approaches to Learning on Students' Need for Cognition Over Four Years of College."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.